Broughton Foundation Trust

 Overview

 The Broughton Foundation Trust is a private foundation established in 1983 by G.C.
 Broughton, Jr., a Big Spring native who dedicated his life to the agriculture industry.
-After his passing in 2001, his wife Jean Broughton became a trustee, and the foundation continues to serve Howard County and West Texas communities.
-The foundation has grown substantially, with total assets of approximately $94 million and annual charitable distributions of $3.8 million in 2024.
-The foundation made 22 grants in 2024, focusing primarily on healthcare, education, community services, and emergency services across West Texas communities.
+After his passing in 2001, his wife Jean Broughton-Powell became a trustee, and the foundation continues to serve Howard County and West Texas communities.
+The foundation has grown substantially, with total assets of approximately $67.5 million as of the 2023 tax year and annual charitable distributions of $2.6 million.
+The foundation made 22 grants in 2023, focusing primarily on healthcare, education, community services, and emergency services across West Texas communities.
 G.C.
 Broughton, Jr. owned and operated Broughton Implement for over 25 years, numerous cotton gins, and was active in the oil and gas industry, which forms the basis of the foundation's endowment.

 Funding Priorities

-The foundation operates on a trustee-discretionary basis without formal application deadlines or publicly defined grant programs.
-Grant awards in 2024 ranged from $5,000 to $890,000, with a median grant of $100,000.
+The foundation operates on a trustee-discretionary basis without formal application deadlines or publicly defined grant programmes.

 Priority Areas

-Based on recent grantmaking activity, the foundation prioritizes:
+Based on recent grantmaking activity, the foundation prioritises:

 • Healthcare: Children's hospitals, hospital foundations, and emergency medical services

-• Education: College and university programs, particularly nursing education and agricultural sciences
+• Education: College and university programmes, particularly nursing education and agricultural sciences

-• Community Services: YMCA programs and community development
+• Community Services: YMCA programmes and community development

 • Emergency Services: Fire departments and first responders

-• Youth Development: Programs serving children and teens
+• Youth Development: Programmes serving children and teens

 Geographic Focus